wazo-platform/wazo-doc/source/contributors/sccp.rst

 xivo-libsccp is an alternative SCCP channel driver for Asterisk.
 It was originally based on chan_skinny.

-This page is intended for developers and people interested in using xivo-libsccp on something other than XiVO.  **If you just want to use your SCCP phones with XiVO**, refer to :ref:`sccp-configuration`.
+This page is intended for developers and people interested in using xivo-libsccp on something other than XiVO.

 Installation from the git repository
 ====================================

+.. warning:: If you just want to use your SCCP phones with XiVO, refer to
+             :ref:`sccp-configuration` instead.

 The following packages are required to compile xivo-libsccp on Debian.